 Doug Hulmes will play a Chautaugua (a scholar who portrays historical characters) - in this case, John Muir - representing an historical perspective in the West, 11 a.m. to 12:30 p.m.
 Friday, Oct.
 31, at the Prescott Community Nature Center.
 Muir will help bring to life the ideas that began during the past century in response to the wide-scale destruction of public lands by some of the early pioneers.
 The character of Muir will make a 35-minute presentation and then take questions from the audience first in character, then as a scholar of Muir.

 A Scottish immigrant, Muir promoted the designation of Yosemite, Grand Canyon, and Petrified Forest National Parks, and was a founder and first president of the Sierra Club in 1892.

 Hulmes, a professor of environmental studies at Prescott College, has won several awards and was invited to perform as Muir at the American International School in Paris, France, last spring.

 Come in costume and get all the candy you want at this event for the whole family.
-Enjoy decorated booths, the Haunted Swamp, carnival, Halloween hayride and more, 6 to 9 p.m.
-Friday, Oct.
+Enjoy decorated booths, the Haunted Swamp, carnival, Halloween hayride and more, 6 to 9 p.m., Friday, Oct.
 31, at the Community Center.
+Businesses, families and individuals can contact the Parks and Recreation office for booth information or to be a sponsor.
 Call 636-9780, ext.
 7004.

 This fitness class for strengthening and flexibility is great for all ages.
 Classes are 6 to 7 p.m.
 Tuesdays and Thursdays at the Activity Center, 1527 N. Rd.
 1 E. Cost is $2 per class.
 Register by calling 636-0162.